M66B/FairEmail/docs/FAQ-vi-rVN.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email). Đối với điều này, bạn sẽ cần địa chỉ máy chủ IMAP và SMTP và số cổng, cho dù nên sử dụng SSL / TLS hay STARTTLS và tên người dùng của bạn (hầu hết, nhưng không phải lúc nào, địa chỉ email của bạn) và mật khẩu của bạn.
+If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Tìm kiếm * IMAP * và tên của nhà cung cấp hầu hết là đủ để tìm tài liệu phù hợp.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Trong một số trường hợp, bạn cần bật quyền truy cập bên ngoài vào tài khoản của mình và / hoặc sử dụng mật khẩu (ứng dụng) đặc biệt, ví dụ khi xác thực hai yếu tố được bật.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Để ủy quyền:
+For authorizing:

 * Gmail / G suite, xem [ câu hỏi 6 ](#user-content-faq6)
 * Outlook / Live / Hotmail, xem [ câu hỏi 14 ](#user-content-faq14)